Richardson Gang

-The Richardson Gang was an English crime gang based in South London, England in the 1960s.
+The Richardson Gang was an English crime gang based in South London, England, in the 1960s.
 Also known as the "Torture Gang", they had a reputation as some of London's most sadistic gangsters.
-Their alleged specialities included pulling teeth out using pliers, cutting off toes using bolt cutters and nailing victims to floors using 6-inch nails.
+Their alleged specialties included pulling teeth out using pliers, cutting off toes using bolt cutters and nailing victims to floors using 6-inch nails.

 Prominent members

 Charlie and Eddie Richardson

 Charles William "Charlie" Richardson (18 January 1934 – 19 September 2012) was born in Brentford, Middlesex to Eileen Elizabeth Mary (née Allen) and Charles Frederick Richardson, who had married the previous year in Camberwell, South London.
 The family soon moved back to Camberwell, where younger brother, Edward G. "Eddie" Richardson, was born on 21 January 1936, followed by youngest sibling, Elaine (born 1940).
 Charlie and Eddie turned to a life of crime after their father deserted the family.

 George Cornell

 An important member of the Richardson gang was George Cornell.
 Cornell was heavily involved in drug dealing, in purple hearts and dexys, uppers, downers and cannabis.
 He was also involved in pornography and may have been associated with criminal Jimmy Humphreys, whose arrest led to the exposure of corrupt police officials in 1971, including Commander Ken Drury of the Flying Squad.

 Humphreys was under investigation by another squad, and Drury refused to acknowledge his association with Humphreys even after Drury reportedly received a "Wish you were here" holiday postcard from him.
 Cornell was originally a member of an East End gang called "The Watney Streeters" and later became involved with the Krays.
 However, he changed sides around 1964 and allied himself with the Richardsons.
 Cornell was unstable and unpredictable, and nearly caused an all-out war between the two gangs before his death when Ronnie Kray shot and killed him in 1966.